 Brandon is four months old when he arrives at the emergency department by ambulance.
 His mom says she found him unresponsive and seizing earlier that morning.
 His condition is serious.
 He has severe abusive head trauma, including bilateral subdural hematomas, retinal hemorrhages and four old rib fractures of two different ages.
 Brandon survives but is left with permanent neurological damage.

-According to CARNA’s Practice Standards for Regulated Members (2013), practice standard 1.2 states that regulated members are responsible and accountable for following current legislation, standards, and policies relevant to their practice.
-Your responsibilities and accountabilities for ensuring client safety are also stated within the Canadian Nurses Association’s (2017) Code of Ethics.
+According to CARNA’s Practice Standards for Regulated Members, practice standard 1.2 states that regulated members are responsible and accountable for following current legislation, standards, and policies relevant to their practice.
+Your responsibilities and accountabilities for ensuring client safety are also stated within the Canadian Nurses Association’s Code of Ethics for Registered Nurses.